 Curd or Yoghurt – The Difference

-Curd or Yoghurt is indeed used interchangeably in many parts of (mostly urban) India and the region in general.
+Curds or Yogurt is indeed used interchangeably in many parts of (mostly urban) India and the region in general.

-As we know it, in India, curd and Dahi mean one and the same thing.
-While, in the western world or even as per the generic meaning, curd refers to the milk solids that remain after curdling the milk.
+As we know it, in India, curds and dahi mean one and the same thing.
+While, in the western world or even as per the generic meaning, curds refers to the milk solids that remain after curdling the milk.

-It is really simple to make the curd.
+It is really simple to make the curds.
 The recipe for homemade curd is given towards the end of this article.

-Dahi starts as milk.
+The process starts with milk.
 It is first pasteurized, then fermented with various live bacteria cultures, and incubated at a specific temperature to encourage bacteria growth.

 Technically, Indian Curd or Yogurt is a dairy product made by fermenting milk with bacterial culture.
 There are immense health benefits of curd.
 It provides protein and calcium, and it may enhance healthy gut bacteria.